brooklynrail/brooklynrail-platform/content/events/2022/10/zoe-leonard-al-rio-to-the-river.md

 ---
-title: "Zoe Leonard: Al Rio / To the River "
+title: "Zoe Leonard: Al río / To the River "
 deck: Featuring Leonard, Thyrza Nichols Goodeve, and Esther Gabara
 summary: "Artist Zoe Leonard joins Rail ArtSeen Editor Thyrza Nichols Goodeve and Rail contributor Esther Gabara for a conversation.
 We conclude with a